Called a martyr by some, Capitol rioter Ashli Babbitt’s past tells a more complex story - NewsBreak

 Norris says the bad blood between them began in 2015, when Babbitt engaged in a monthslong extramarital affair with Norris’ longtime live-in boyfriend.
 When she learned of the relationship, Norris called Babbitt’s husband and told him she was cheating.

 “She pulls up yelling and screaming,” Norris said in an exclusive interview with The Associated Press, recounting the July 29, 2016, road-rage incident in Prince Frederick, Maryland.
-“It took me a good 30 seconds to figure out who she was. … Just all sorts of expletives, telling me to get out of the car, that she was going to beat my ass.”Jan.
-6 committee prepares to go public as findings mount
+“It took me a good 30 seconds to figure out who she was. … Just all sorts of expletives, telling me to get out of the car, that she was going to beat my ass.”Biden to meet with farmers as he seeks to cut meat prices

 Terrified and confused, Norris dialed 911 and waited for law enforcement.
 Babbitt was later charged with numerous misdemeanors.